-- Operating the engine with the air cleaner removed can cause you or others to be burned.
-The air cleaner not only cleans the air, it stops the flame if the engine backfires.
-If it isn't there, and the engine backfires, you could be burned.
-Do not drive with the air cleaner removed, and be careful when working on the engine with the air cleaner removed. - Never pour fuel into the throttle body or attempt to start the engine with the air cleaner removed.
-Doing so could result in serious injury.
+Operating the engine with the air cleaner filter off can cause you or others to be burned.
+The air cleaner filter not only cleans the intake air, it also stops the flame if the engine backfires.
+If the air cleaner is not installed and the engine backfires, you could be burned.
+Never drive with the air cleaner filter off.
+Be cautious working on the engine when the air cleaner is off.